Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Games with Imperfect Information

+Opponent modelling is a challenge that appears in multi-player games.
+The more information we possess or can infer about the opponent, the better simulation model of their actions we can build.
+Opponent modelling is a complex topic that is related to games, game theory and psychology.
+The model of the opponent can be independent of the algorithm an AI agent uses.
+In this section, we will only scratch a surface and show a few examples of how opponent modelling is incorporated into the MCTS algorithm in the context of games with perfect information.

+The paper by~\cite{baier2020guiding} emphasizes the idea of ``focusing on yourself’’ during MCTS simulations.
+The authors argue that in multi-player games the agent's own actions have often a significantly greater impact on the final score than appropriate opponent prediction.
+Naturally, there are exceptions to this, such as complex tactical situations.
+The proposed approach considers abstractions over opponent moves (OMA) that only consider the history (past moves) of the main agent's moves.
+The abstracted moves share the same estimates that are combined with the UCT formula in various ways.
+The authors report a better win-rate than vanilla MCTS in six perfect-information, turn-taking, board games with 3+ players.

+Fighting games pose a special challenge, since they require a short response time.
+However, players often repeat the same patterns, e.g., sequences of punches and kicks.
+An algorithm designed for such a game is described by \cite{kim2017opponent}.
+An action table is used to describe the opponent's playing patterns.
+A default action table has three columns depending on the distance to the opponent.
+Each column corresponds to a particular distance range.
+After each round the action table is updated based on the observed action frequency.

+Opponent modelling is also present in games such as Pacman.
+In a paper by~\citep{nguyen2012pacman}, the main enhancement was related to the prediction of the opponent's moves, which reduced the number of states analyzed.
+In the backpropagation phase, the node reward scheme combines the final playout score, but also the simulation time.
+The playouts are not completely random, the space of the analyzed moves is limited by heuristic rules.

-\section{Games with imperfect information}
+\section{Games with Imperfect Information}

-The success of MCTS applications to games with perfect information, such as Chess and Go, motivated the researchers to apply it to games with more complicated rules such as card games, real-time strategy (RTS) and other video games.
-In general, there are three main features, which challenge an effective applicability of tree search algorithms in such games: \begin{enumerate} \item Imperfect information - game state is not fully available to players, which means that decisions are taken without the full knowledge of the opponent's position.
-For example, consider cards in hand or units covered with the ``fog of war''.
-Depending on game, there can be also other hidden elements like a pile with face down cards. \item Stochastic complexity - game mechanics include randomness e.g. drawing a starting hand of cards at the beginning or randomized stats of a unit in a war game. \item Combinatorial complexity - each player's turn contains a sequence of stages or a decision is composed of several moves at once.
-Often, there are many micro-actions resulting from continuous space, e.g. quasi-infinitely many ways a unit can be positioned on a map as there is no grid.
-Moreover, the player has to choose actions for many units they control. \end{enumerate}
+The success of MCTS applications to games with perfect information, such as Chess and Go, motivated the researchers to apply it to other games such as card games, real-time strategy (RTS) and other video games.
+The main feature, which challenges the effective applicability of tree search algorithms is imperfect information.
+For instance, in RTS games the "fog of war" often appears, covering the map including the enemy's units.